taiansu/dextruct/README.md

 The `<~` operator works on two senarios, `List` and `Map`.

 ### List
-For destricting assignment on `List`, it simply fills up the list on left hand side with filler (`nil` by default).
+For destructing assignment on `List`, it simply fills up the list on left hand side with filler (`nil` by default).

 ```elixir
 iex> [a, b, c] <~ [1, 2]